Daraniel/kubernetes_test/readme.md

 A sample Python FastAPI application that has user management system and user inventory and can be deployed with Docker or Kubernetes.
 It uses SQLAlchemy to work with both SQLLite (direct execution and execution with docker compose) and MYSQL (In Kubernetes) databases.
 The repository contains an auto formatter using Black and will run the tests on pull request and push.
 The code also uses persistent volumes for its logs.
+This documentation is also available at https://daraniel.github.io/kubernetes_test/ using GitHub Pages.

 This project uses pre-commit hooks to make sure code is formatted correctly, to set it up, install pre-commit (either run `pip/conda install pre-commit` or install the project dependencies `src/server/requirements.txt` file).
 After installing pre-commit, install it on the current project by running `pre-commit install`.
 It will then run the pre-commit script everytime something gets committed.
 If wanted, pre-commit can also be executed against all files by running the `pre-commit run --all-files` command.
-Please note that the first run of pre-commit might take some time as it needs to setup some codes.
+Please note that the first run of pre-commit might take some time as it needs to set up some codes.

 ## Project Parameters